 These funds are used to account for assets held by the District in a trustee capacity or as an agent for individuals, private organizations, or other governments.
 These assets cannot be used to support the programs of the government.
+Pursuant to the early implementation of GASB Statement 84, the District no longer has any private purpose trust funds or fiduciary funds.

 Private Purpose Trust Funds - are to account for assets held by the District in a trustee capacity, where both the principal and earnings benefit individuals, private organizations or other governments.
-Examples of private purpose trust funds include the student activities and high school scholarship funds.